oneibmcloud/ibm-cloud-garage-developer-bootcamp/04-learning-outcomes.md

 * How to Manage Risk.

-* How to Answer the Question, "When will this be done?"
+* How to Answer the Question, "When will this be Done?"